 The custom fly selection you are about to order will consist of a dozen hand selected flies from the fly bins of Anglers All.
 These flies will be selected by an Anglers All staff member using the knowledge, research and experience of the collective Anglers All team, based on the month you will be fishing the South Platte.
-These selections will include nymphs, midges, dry flys and a streamer or two.
-The dozen you will receive will not gaurantee fish caught, but include the flies we would bring to the river if we were to fish it with you!
+These selections will include nymphs, midges, dry flies and a streamer or two.
+Your package will include your ordered flies in a reusable Anglers All fly cup, as well as a list with names and descriptions of your flies.
+The dozen you will receive will not guarantee fish caught, but include the flies we would bring to the river if we were to fish it with you!

 OK, you are about to get all dialed in on flies, but you will need a little more information on weather, flows and river access points, right?
 Check out our Fishing Report partners and friends at FlyCast River Forecast - CLICK HERE FOR RIVER REPORTS

 When you think of fly fishing Colorado, you think of fishing the South Platte.
 Not only is this legendary river one of the most accessible in the state but it truly holds some of the best fishing in the west!
 This river which has its headwaters high in the Mosquito Range of the Rocky Mountains flows south-east through South Park Valley and into a string of reservoirs: Antero, Spinney Mountain, Eleven Mile, Cheesman and ultimately Chatfield.
 Not only do the free flowing sections of this fishery offer outstanding angling opportunities, but the still water does too.
 You will pass through high mountain grassland, steep sided canyons and ultimately the urban fishery of the Denver South Platte.